Frothacker/trading-bot/README.md

-# trading-bot
+# Trading-bot
-A cryptocurrency trading bot
+A cryptocurrency trading bot, made using the ccxt library.
+Hopefully dockerised.
+Ideally with back testing.